sdkim96/mcp-app/README.md

 # MCP APP

-This repository serves an MCP application with RAG tools.
+This repository serves an MCP application with RAG and Web Searching tools.
-This RAG tools let LLM not only retrieve knowledge from vectorstore but add documents, augmenting size of knowledge that LLM uses.
+RAG tools let LLM not only retrieve knowledge from vectorstore but add documents, augmenting size of knowledge that LLM uses.

 ## Technology stack
 - ⚙️ MCP Server Application for implementation of MCP server.